Aidan275/nativeqda-dev/readme.md

 gulp build			/* 	Builds the optimised app for production.
 Copies optimised code
 						to the dist folder */

 gulp serve-build		/* 	This will watch the AngularJS JS files, vendor JS, vendor CSS,
 						scripts, styles, images, fonts, and AngularJS HTML and run the appropriate tasks to bundle/minify/copy/etc. the modified files when changes are detected and reload the app/browser.	*/
 ```
-the scripts for these commands are located in gulpfile.js.
+The scripts for these commands are located in gulpfile<span></span>.js. <br>
+**Note:** The app must be built before deploying as this creates the files in the dist directory which are used in production.
 * Install [Browsersync](https://www.browsersync.io/) globally to automatically reload the browser when file changes are detected
 ```
 npm install -g browser-sync
 ```
-* Before running the app environmental variables have to be defined.
+* Before running the app, environmental variables need to be defined.
 	* Create a new file in the root folder called **.env**
 	* Add the following text and save the file
 ```